-Regarding the proofs that are shipped with syntactic FPCC packages, note that a large portion of the safety proof is static-the Progress and Preservation theorems hold regardless of the particular FTAL program from which the machine state was compiled.
-Hence, this part of the proof does not need to be re-supplied (or even re-checked) with every individual FPCC package.
+Regarding the proofs that are shipped with syntactic FPCC packages, note that a large portion of the safety proof is static - the Progress and Preservation theorems hold regardless of the particular FTAL program from which the machine state was compiled.
+Hence, this part of the proof does not need to be resupplied (or even rechecked) with every individual FPCC package.
 Furthermore, the remaining portion of the proof simply consists of the initial FTAL program and its typing derivation.
-The typing derivation can be easily and quickly generated by either the code producer or consumer.
-Hence, if proof size is especially critical, the only additional information that needs to be supplied with the initial machine state is the FTAL program itself.
+The typing derivation can be easily and quickly generated by either the code producer or the consumer.
+Thus, if proof size is especially critical, the only additional information that needs to be supplied with the initial machine state is the FTAL program itself.